Frequently Asked Questions

 Recovery is not a ‘quick-fix’.
 The year allows you time to work through the recovery principles

 thoroughly and steadily.
-It also gives you time to build a support team.
+It also gives you time to build a support team around you.

 Could I just work through the programme at home?